-At the end of the respective ice ages, the Alpine ice stream network and its foreland glaciers, whose foothills extended over the area of present-day Munich, melted again.
-The glaciers transported debris and water masses into the plains around Munich.
-Here the debris was deposited while the water seeped away.
-The layers of rock reach deep into the earth.
-Between the sediments and mixed into the gravel, the glacier water still lies today.
+Towards the end of the different glacial periods, the Alpine ice streams and piedmont glaciers, which had tongues that extended all over the region where Munich is now located, started melting down.
+The glaciers transported debris and huge amounts of water to the plains around Munich.
+Here the gravel was deposited while the water seeped away.
+The different layers of rock reach far below the earth’s surface.
+Between the sediments and the gravel, the glacial water has been preserved to this day.

-The 640,000-year-old solid layer at the very bottom is from the oldest of the four ice ages, above it lies scree of varying looseness from the three younger ones.
-In between there are thinner layers of clay, which was deposited during the warm periods.
-The rock layers from the four ice ages act as a natural protection and filter.
+The lowest solid layer is 640,000 years old, having been formed during the oldest of the four glacial periods; the upper strata are made up of various types of debris and gravel from the three younger ice ages.
+Between these strata there are thinner layers of clay, which was deposited during the interglacial periods.
+These rock layers from four ice ages are a natural shield and filter.

-Prof. Dr. Wilfried Hagg is a glaciologist and expert in hydrology and the physical geography of high mountains.
-We asked the head of the geological collection of the Munich University of Applied Sciences questions about the Munich gravel plain and the underlying Aqua Monaco mineral water.
+Prof. Dr. Wilfried Hagg is a glaciologist (glacier researcher) and a specialist in hydrology and in the physical geography of alpine mountains.
+We asked the head of the geological department at Hochschule München some questions about the Munich gravel plain and the Aqua Monaco mineral water below.

-The ice ages have created typical land forms.
-The foreland glaciers have created large depressions, so-called tongue basins.
-These are surrounded by forested ridges, the moraines, and are often filled with lakes.
+The ice ages left the landscape with very distinctive features.
+The piedmont glaciers left large hollows known as tongue basins, which are surrounded by forested ridges, the moraines, and often filled with water, thus forming lakes.

-In general, it can be said that Munich tap water is a mixture of various springs in the Mangfall and Loisach valleys and flows through a pipeline and storage system to Munich and into households.
-Aqua Monaco mineral water, on the other hand, comes from one source and is extracted and bottled directly on site.
-Mineral water is also the most strictly controlled foodstuff in Germany.
+In general, Munich tap water is sourced from a variety of springs located in the Mangfalltal and Loisachtal valleys and is supplied to Munich households using a pipe and reservoir system.
+Aqua Monaco Mineral Water, on the contrary, originates from one single spring and is sourced and bottled right there and then.
+Moreover, mineral water is Germany’s most strictly controlled food product

-When the water seeps through the fine pores of the loose rock, these act as a mechanical filter in which even very small particles of dirt and pollutants are trapped as if in a sieve.
-But dissolved or gaseous pollutants can also be bound on the surfaces of certain rock particles, so-called ion exchangers.
+When water trickles down through the fine pores present in loose rock, the layers act like a mechanical filter similar to a sieve, holding back even the tiniest particles including dirt and pollutants.
+In addition, even dissolved or gaseous pollutants can be bound by the surfaces of certain rock particles in a process known as ion exchange.